-- In an early episode of Rave Master, Haru Glory spares the life of an adversary, citing Thou Shalt Not Kill.
-The bad guy tries to attack him from behind, only for Haru to hold his sword out and the villain to (non-fatally) impale himself.
+- In an early episode of Rave Master, Haru Glory spares Lance's life, citing Thou Shalt Not Kill.
+The bad guy tries to attack him from behind, only for Haru to hold his sword out and Lance to (non-fatally) impale himself.

 - Defied in Trigun: After pushing Vash's Berserk Button by targeting innocents, Monev the Gale gets brutally beat down.
 Vash, after a furious inner dilemma, decides to spare him and walks away.